jmagallones/Final-RGDY-Project/content/docs/what-is-covid/_index.md

 * The elderly - even if they are fit and well.
 * People who have recently undergone surgery.
-* Patients who have had/is taking any sort of therapy to counter cancer - including radiotheraphy, immunotherapy, and chemotherapy.
+* Patients who have had/is taking any sort of therapy to counter cancer - including radiotherapy, immunotherapy, and chemotherapy.
 * People with cancers of the blood at any stage.
 * People taking immunosuppression drugs as a post-operation maintenance or to counter auto-immunity.
 * People with cystic fibrosis.